Normal 5-edge-coloring of some snarks superpositioned by Flower snarks: Sufficient conditions for the existence of a normal -edge-coloring of a superposition

 \subsection{Right colorings and the first sufficient condition}

 Let $\kappa_{j}$, for $j\in\{1,2,3\},$ denote the superedge color scheme from Figure \ref{Fig_schemesKappa}.
 A $j$\emph{-right coloring} $R_{j} ^{i}((2,1),3)$ of a superedge $\mathcal{B}_{i}$ is any normal $5$ -edge-coloring of $\mathcal{B}_{i}$ consistent with a color scheme $\kappa _{j}$ in which there exists a Kempe $(2,1)$-chain $P^{l}$ connecting the pair of left semiedges distinct from $s_{j}^{l}.$ The Kempe chain $P^{l}$ is also illustrated by Figure \ref{Fig_schemesKappa}.
 A superedge $\mathcal{B}_{i}$ is said to be $j$\emph{-right} if it has a $j$-right coloring $R_{j} ^{i}((2,1),3)$.
-In this notation $R_{j}^{i}((2,1),3),$ the number $3$ denotes the color of all three right semiedges and the left semiedge $s_{j}^{l},$ and $(2,1)$ denotes the colors of Kempe chain $P^{l}$ starting with color $2$ which is the color of the remaining two left semiedges distinct from $s_{j}^{l}.$ Notice that in this kind of coloring the right connector is \emph{monochromatic}, i.e. all three right semiedges are pairwise consistent, and the "right" is added the prefix "$j$-", since precisely one of the three left semiedges, that being semiedge $s_{j}^{l},$ is consistent with them.
+In this notation $R_{j}^{i}((2,1),3),$ the number $3$ denotes the color of all three right semiedges and the left semiedge $s_{j}^{l},$ and $(2,1)$ denotes the colors of Kempe chain $P^{l}$ starting with color $2$ which is the color of the remaining two left semiedges distinct from $s_{j}^{l}.$ Notice that in this kind of coloring all three right semiedges are pairwise consistent.
+The word "right" is added the prefix "$j$-", since precisely one of the three left semiedges, that being semiedge $s_{j}^{l},$ is consistent with them.

 A superedge $\mathcal{B}_{i}$ is called:\

 \begin{itemize} \item \emph{dock-right}, if it is a $j$-right for $j=d_{i},$

 \item \emph{doubly-right,} if it is $j$-right for at least two distinct values of $j,$